plone/volto/docs/source/release-management-notes/index.md

 ## Private API

 The private API is everything that is considered "internal" to Volto, and it is intended only to be used by Volto itself.
+Therefore, changes to the private API are non-breaking changes.

 The following Volto components are considered private API: